-When somebody is diagnosed with a terminal illness and have less than 6 months to live, hospice care is often the treatment of choice but like any medical treatment, it’s expensive.
+When someone is diagnosed with a terminal illness and has less than 6 months to live, hospice care is often the treatment of choice.
+But like any medical treatment, it’s expensive.
 Does Medicare cover hospice care and if it does, how much?

 What Is Hospice Care?

 Hospice care focuses on palliative care—keeping the patient comfortable.
 When a person enters hospice care, the treatment of the medical condition with the goal of curing or forcing into remission ends.
 The specially trained team of professions focuses on providing physical, emotional, social, and spiritual support to the patient.

 The team of professionals may include doctors, nurses, counselors, social workers, speech and occupational therapists, aides, volunteers, and others depending on the patient’s needs.